-When we talk about energy efficiency we must mention the “Energy Hierarchy”.
-This hierarchy comprises several levels organized by the degree of priority.
+When discussing energy efficiency we must mention the “Energy Hierarchy”.
+This hierarchy comprises several levels organised by the degree of priority.
 They are classified to assist progress towards a more sustainable energy system.
 The 2 highest priorities would be energy saving, followed by energy efficiency.
 They cover the prevention of unnecessary energy usage through improving energy efficiency and eliminating waste.
-The next priority in the scale is Sustainable energy production through new resources.
+The next priority on the scale is Sustainable energy production through new resources.
 We call it renewables.
 The lowest levels mainly talk about low carbon generation and emissions.

 3 examples from real life to understand Energy Efficiency

 Let’s put some common examples that will help us see what energy efficiency really means:

 - You decide to replace your washing machine.
 We know it works with energy.
 If the new equipment you buy provides the same service but uses less energy, that is an energy-efficient action.
 You save money and your energy bill will be reduced.
 Or you will reduce the number of greenhouse gases going into the atmosphere.
 Or both.
 And the same happens with your computer or refrigerator.